Novus International Wins IT Award

-“The AIMS System was introduced in 1993, and it has gone through incremental improvements as technology changed,” Mowery explains.
+“The AIMS System was introduced in 1993, and it has gone through incremental improvements as technology changed,” Mowery explained.
 “However, over the course of 20 years, electronic measuring and communication technology progressed.
 We had developed a new combination of sensing devices and RTU that was significant enough to justify the standardization across all customers on the same platform for level management and communication technology.”

 Between 2009 and 2010, Novus upgraded the AIMS infrastructure by incorporating the latest satellite communications and remote monitoring technology throughout its bulk liquid product supply chain.
-The updated system utilizes satellite communication capabilities to connect to a network of customized Remote Telemetry Units (RTUs), featuring submersible differential pressure sensors for automated bulk tank level measurement and reporting at each of more than 500 customer locations across North America.
+The new system utilizes satellite communication capabilities to connect to a network of customized Remote Telemetry Units (RTUs), featuring submersible differential pressure sensors for automated bulk tank level measurement and reporting, at each of more than 500 customer locations across North America.

-“The upgraded system has improved the reliability of the Novus supply chain and upgraded the telemetry system to a sustainable technology platform,” Mowery says.
+“The new system has improved the reliability of the Novus supply chain and upgraded the telemetry system to a sustainable technology platform,” Mowery says.
 “This upgrade has yielded specific and measurable improvements to Novus’s liquid feed ingredients business operations.”

 The new platform is internet based, which improves the reliability of the data collection system and reduces data collection cost.
 It also provides precise, dependable and instantaneous inventory readings for any customer 24/7, plus a back-up power supply and a local display of tank inventory.